joshprewer/MusicGenreClassification/README.md

 # MusicGenreClassification

-Currently researching feautre selection algorithms used in music genre classification.
-Will be submitted as my final Technical Project as part of the Tonmeister degree (BSc) at the University of Surrey

 Researched the use of metaphor-based metaheuristic feature selection algorithms in music genre classification.
 Experiments were ran comparing:
 * PCA